Chart Color Schemes

 Windsor features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Windsor's housing stock, as assessed in the most recent Census, consisted of 49.5% houses and 50.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metropolitan area had 73.5% houses and 26.5% other dwellings.
-Home ownership in Windsor was at 16.7%, with the remaining dwellings either mortgaged (27.4%) or rented (55.9%).
-The median monthly mortgage repayment in Windsor was $2,300, higher than Brisbane metro's average of $1,863.
-The median weekly rent in Windsor was recorded at $400, compared to Brisbane metro's $380.
-Nationally, Windsor's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Windsor's residential structures, as per the most recent Census, consisted of 49.5% houses and 50.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Windsor stood at 16.7%, with mortgaged dwellings at 27.4% and rented ones at 55.9%.
+The median monthly mortgage repayment was $2,300, higher than Brisbane metro's average of $1,863.
+The median weekly rent in Windsor was $400, compared to Brisbane metro's $380.
+Nationally, Windsor's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing